 Tucker had definitely appreciated six pm more this week than he ever had before in his life.
 Six o’clock meant the most beautiful angel would come walking through those doors, on her own free will, seeking his presence.
 Unfathomable.

-Tucker knew he had to get Ann to talk.
-He needed to know what was going on, and he much preferred to hear it from her than snoop around behind her back.
+Despite his excitedness for the clock to press forward, Tucker knew he had to get Ann to talk.
+He needed to know what was going on.
+He had been patient long enough.

-Instead of heading for the wrestling mat, she lazily meandered the room, much as she had the first night.
+Instead of heading for the wrestling mat as per their new normal, she lazily meandered the room, much as she had the first night.
 He watched her carefully, watching her body language, trailing her line of vision to see what was catching her attention.

 “I’ve always wanted to try on boxing gloves” she mentioned to no one in particular.
 “And punch a punching bag.
 I’ve never done either” she said as she turned back to see if he had heard.

 “Your wish is my command” he smiled and headed to a shelf of newer gloves, speculating at this new, more vulnerable attitude, wondering what had brought it on, adjusting his plan from teaching her defense techniques to trying to understand what brought her to needing them in the first place.

 He pulled out a pair of practice gloves, and helped her put them on.
 He showed her over to a large bag hanging from the ceiling, and gave her a few pointers on correct form.
 She gave the bag a few tentative swings, he corrected her swing, and then she took after it.
 Good.
 She kept going, and she seemed determined to give this particular activity her all.